hiimdoublej/hiimdoublej.github.io/content/about.md

 - Site is built with: [Hugo](https://gohugo.io)
 - Theme: [Archie Theme](https://github.com/athul/archie)

+Oh, and about the name, here are some thoughts behind it:
+- Jalen Hurts is an amazing quarterback.
+- Programming sometimes hurts, mostly mental.
+- It sounded very catchy to me.

 And there you go, this is what it turned out for me.
 I hope you enjoy this blog as much as I've enjoyed writing every word here :)